Deutsch Intern

 • help you get a realistic idea of the career prospects open to you both in research and outside academia

-An average counseling session usually takes between 15 and 60 minutes, depending on your concerns.
-We clarify your questions in advance over the phone (or via e-mail) so that we can also prepare ourselves accordingly for your concerns.
+The average counseling session is 15 to 60 minutes, depending on your issue.
+We will clarify your issue in advance over the phone (or per email) so that we can prepare for your session.

 Coaching can help you

-• deal with the challenges of your everyday professional life.
+• deal with the challenges you are facing in your daily work.

 • critically reflect upon role expectations and deal with them in a constructive manner.